User Review( votes)

 A good diet and some Yoga will definitely help you to keep your skin and hair healthy.
 To naturally remove toxins from the system, fast-paced yoga exercises such as quick rounds of Surya Namaskar, make you perspire and keeps skin fresh.

-- Practising facial yoga exercises every day will help tighten the facial muscles.
+- Practicing facial yoga exercises every day will help tighten the facial muscles.

 - Cooling Pranayamas (breathing exercises), like Sheetali and Sheetkari, can help provide a cooling effect to the skin and retain its glow.

-- Practising asanas (yoga postures) help increase blood circulation to the head, thus, promotes hair growth.
+- Practicing asanas (yoga postures) helps increase blood circulation to the head, thus, promotes hair growth.

 3. Yoga Benefits for the Mind

 You may already be aware of the yoga benefits for health– from increasing your flexibility to health benefits, and so much more.
 But do you know what yoga can do for your mind?